Inria-Prosecco/noise-star/README.md

 implementations.
 If you desire a specific choice of implementations made available by the [Hacl\*](https://github.com/project-everest/hacl-star) library, feel free to contact the authors.

+## Paper

+The results of this work have been published at S&P 2022.
+The paper is available [here](https://eprint.iacr.org/2022/607.pdf).